schedges/reactorNuSpectrumGenerator/README.md

 # reactorNuSpectrumGenerator
 Allows user to specify different sources of reactor neutrino isotope fluxes calculations, weights, and energy range, and generates an output neutrino spectrum.
-Still a work in progress, notable I want to improve or give the user extrapolation options.
+Still a work in progress.
+Things to change are:
+* Improve or give the user extrapolation options
+* Include errors authors use in calculations.
+More difficult when data extracted from curves.

 # Usage:
 python reactorNuSpectrumGeneratory.py < config file >